-Records of testaments, inventories etc. are held at the National Archives of Scotland, formerly known as the Scottish Record Office.
+Records of testaments, inventories etc. are held at the National Records of Scotland, formerly known as the National Archives of Scotland and the Scottish Record Office.

 In amplification to the historical description of the county at the head of the page, it should be noted that for local administrative purposes, Ayrshire was divided into the North Ayrshire, East Ayrshire and South Ayrshire Districts, each with its own unitary council.
 These districts are not much different from the more romantically named Cunningham, Loudon, and Kyle & Carrick districts which existed previously under the Strathclyde Regional Authority.
 The names of Cunninghame, Kyle and Carrick are those of the three areas which were brought together to form Ayrshire in medieval times.

 An 1837 description of the county is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead <firstname.lastname@example.org> from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 Family History in Scotland pages offer an introduction to the subject and the differences derived from Scotland's own, legal, religious and political systems.